chrisroselli/production-team-resources/docs/homepage-in-cms.md

-## Building a Spruce Homepage in the CMS for an existing site:
+## Spruce HP in CMS for existing site

 1. Generate your borders.php and template.css using the Spruce Generator
 2. Use the Copy Tool to duplicate the `Home 2` page from devtest11 into your site.